Zacks: Brokerages Anticipate Argo Blockchain Plc (NASDAQ:ARBK) Will Post Quarterly Sales of $35.44 Million

-Brokerages forecast that Argo Blockchain Plc (NASDAQ:ARBK) will report sales of $35.44 million for the current quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for Argo Blockchain’s earnings, with the highest sales estimate coming in at $36.50 million and the lowest estimate coming in at $34.32 million.
-The business is scheduled to report its next earnings results on Wednesday, April 27th.
+Wall Street brokerages expect that Argo Blockchain Plc (NASDAQ:ARBK) will report $35.44 million in sales for the current fiscal quarter, according to Zacks Investment Research.
+Three analysts have provided estimates for Argo Blockchain’s earnings.
+The highest sales estimate is $36.50 million and the lowest is $34.32 million.
+The company is expected to report its next earnings results on Wednesday, April 27th.

-According to Zacks, analysts expect that Argo Blockchain will report full year sales of $104.04 million for the current financial year, with estimates ranging from $103.22 million to $104.60 million.
-For the next year, analysts expect that the business will report sales of $218.66 million, with estimates ranging from $188.90 million to $260.98 million.
+According to Zacks, analysts expect that Argo Blockchain will report full-year sales of $104.04 million for the current fiscal year, with estimates ranging from $103.22 million to $104.60 million.
+For the next year, analysts anticipate that the company will report sales of $185.22 million, with estimates ranging from $160.65 million to $206.10 million.
 Zacks’ sales calculations are an average based on a survey of sell-side research firms that follow Argo Blockchain.

 Argo Blockchain (NASDAQ:ARBK) last announced its earnings results on Monday, November 1st.
-The company reported $0.40 EPS for the quarter.
-The firm had revenue of $25.98 million for the quarter.
+The company reported $0.40 earnings per share for the quarter.
+The company had revenue of $25.98 million during the quarter.

-A number of hedge funds and other institutional investors have recently bought and sold shares of ARBK.
-Citadel Advisors LLC acquired a new stake in shares of Argo Blockchain during the 3rd quarter valued at $967,000.
-Morgan Stanley acquired a new stake in shares of Argo Blockchain during the 3rd quarter valued at $421,000.
-Millennium Management LLC acquired a new stake in shares of Argo Blockchain during the 3rd quarter valued at $3,340,000.
-Wellington Management Group LLP acquired a new stake in shares of Argo Blockchain during the 3rd quarter valued at $511,000.
-Finally, Schonfeld Strategic Advisors LLC acquired a new stake in shares of Argo Blockchain during the 3rd quarter valued at $287,000.
-Hedge funds and other institutional investors own 0.01% of the company’s stock.
+Several institutional investors have recently modified their holdings of ARBK.
+Schonfeld Strategic Advisors LLC bought a new position in shares of Argo Blockchain in the third quarter worth approximately $287,000.
+Morgan Stanley bought a new position in shares of Argo Blockchain in the third quarter worth approximately $421,000.
+Wellington Management Group LLP bought a new position in shares of Argo Blockchain in the third quarter worth approximately $511,000.
+Tudor Investment Corp Et Al bought a new position in shares of Argo Blockchain in the third quarter worth approximately $800,000.
+Finally, Citadel Advisors LLC bought a new position in shares of Argo Blockchain in the third quarter worth approximately $967,000.
+Hedge funds and other institutional investors own 4.02% of the company’s stock.

 Argo Blockchain Plc provides sustainable blockchain infrastructure and cryptocurrency mining.
 Argo Blockchain Plc is headquartered in London, UK.